 Here are some tips you ought to know before going to Caramoan:

-Best months to go to are between January to May on weekdays.
+4. Best months to go to are from January to May on weekdays.
 Given the country’s tropical climate, it would be best to also check weather forecast prior to your trip.